EnderLiliesFans5040/EnderLilies.DebugModExtended/README.md

  - **[F10]** Toggle gravity
  - **Reformat HP UI** If there are multiple enemies(2~5) this would be useful
  - **Event Mode** Enemies no longer target at you, but you can not interact with events
+ - **Water Mode** Global environment act like water, Lily swim in the air
  - **[shift]+[F1]** Show hitboxes of attacks and projectiles
  - **[shift]+[F2]** Show colliders/geometry
  - **[shift]+[F3]** Show triggers, hurtboxes and collision capsules of characters